Homeschooling in the United States: Texas

-Homeschool students may enroll in public schools, but they are not required to do so.
+Homeschool students may dual-enroll in public schools, but they are not required to do so.
+Texas is considered a "halfway state", meaning that homeschool students have the choice to participate in public school extracurricular activities under the University Interscholastic League guidelines.

 Virginia

 To teach children at home, the teaching parent must meet at least one of the following criteria: